 I wrote!
 Reader NotesGo to section

-“I had never been in my mind to change world laws of sport, what I wanted was to modify the laws of Argentina, where we have an Identity law of Gender.
-But the video went viral, the Justice called on the Federation to sign me, my case transcended borders and I think the International Olympic Committee (IOC) was smart and saw it as an opportunity to make a necessary change,” said Jessica.
+“I had never been in my mind to change world sports laws, what I wanted was to modify the laws of Argentina, where we have a law on Gender Identity.
+But the video went viralized, Justice called on the Federation to sign me, my case transcended borders, and I think the International Olympic Committee (IOC) was smart and saw it as an opportunity to make a necessary change,” Jessica said.

 Publication Date: 24/01/2020

 There are not comments